ST10479817/ST10479817-WEDE5020-POE/housing_repairs/README.md

 Enhanced service descriptions to give detailed explanations of plumbing, electrical, and maintenance services.
 Added more text and structure to make pages feel complete and informative.
 Included extra contact information for usability.
+### 9d Proposal features and functionality
+I have added more feactures and functionality information into the document.
+I have added more detail and changed the font in red on page 7.
+### 9e Content Research and Sourcing
+I have added more information with extra research.
+I have added more detail and changed the font in red on page 14.
+### 9f ReadMe needs to be improved

 ## Part 2